 How to start a book club

 Little Mercies by Heather Gudenkauf hit booksellers June 24th, and it’s a wonderful choice for a July book club discussion.
 If you aren’t part of a book club, summer is the perfect time to start one.
-With more relaxed schedules and road or plane travel on your calendar, you have more a chance to pick up a new book — and you’re going to want to talk about those books with your friends. starting a book club Book clubs seem like such a simple concept: find a few friends who love books, choose a book and gather to discuss it.
+With more relaxed schedules and road or plane travel on your calendar, you have more a chance to pick up a new book — and you’re going to want to talk about those books with your friends.
+Book clubs seem like such a simple concept: find a few friends who love books, choose a book and gather to discuss it.
 But anyone who’s tried to form a book club knows it doesn’t always equate to a fun night out with friends.
 We have five book club tips to make your meeting your favorite girls’ night of the month.

 Be flexible about guests